top of page

 We are a small branch in terms of the length of the river we cover, but hope we punch above our weight, for example in relation to policy matters.

-Current Activities - Branch Update (March and April 2024)
+Current Activities - Branch Update (September 2024)

 • Please see details of planned events on the Events page.